 Presumptive Death Toll: >43

 Years Active: 1965–1977

-He would often beat his victim’s lifeless bodies in a macabre way of getting back at the bullies who made fun of his 5’5″ height in his high school years.
-He was meticulous in his clean up.
-He would mutilate and cut his victims into pieces with a hacksaw and he would dispose of the parts along various stops on the highway as well as in industrial areas.
+He would often beat his victim’s lifeless bodies in a macabre way of getting back at the bullies who made fun of his 5’5″ height during his high school years.
+He was meticulous in his clean-up.
+He would mutilate and cut his victims into pieces with a hacksaw, and he would dispose of the parts along various stops on the highway and in industrial areas.

 He was caught when his live-in lover, David Hill, gave his address to a young man for a hookup.
-The young man told his family the address prior to departing and upon his disappearance the information was handed to the police.
-Due to a plea bargain, Kearney was spared the death penalty and is incarcerated in California where he will remain until he is dead.
+The young man told his family the address before departing, and upon his disappearance, the information was handed to the police.
+Due to a plea bargain, Kearney was spared the death penalty and is incarcerated in California, where he will remain until his death.

 7 Earle Nelson